 - Most accepted sessions will be submitted by CONSTRUCT Show Management for CEUs (continuing

 education units) including AIA, ICC, GBCI, NARI and/or IIBEC.
 If a session is approved for credit, the

 speaker will be notified and must adhere to the CEU guidelines.

 The Review Process:

-- All proposals will be evaluated by our CONSTRUCT Education Advisory Council, with final decisions being made in conjunction with the education advisory council and CONSTRUCT Show Management.
+- All proposals will be evaluated by our CONSTRUCT Education Advisory Council, with final decisions being made in conjunction with Show Management.